kevinadityaikhsan/tomato_leaf_disease_classification/README.md

 This project provides a deployed model for tomato leaf disease classification.
 You can use it to:

-1. **Classify a single image:** Preprocess your image and send it to the TensorFlow Serving endpoint for prediction.
+1. **Classify a single image:** Preprocess your image and send it to the endpoint for prediction.
 2. **Classify multiple images in a batch:** Preprocess your images and send them together to the endpoint for batch prediction.

 For detailed code examples and explanations, please refer to the `deployement_testing.ipynb` notebook.